image

 John Haley

 Well, I mean, it's too early for us to say anything about what the fourth quarter is going to be like this year.
 I think that's really just beginning.
-But overall, as I think we've said on the prior calls, too, we're very excited about this business.
+But overall, as I think we said on the prior calls, too, we're very excited about this business.

-I think we were incredibly enthused when we were able to acquire TRANZACT and fold it into Willis Towers Watson, and we're even more enthused about the business today.
+I think we were incredibly enthused, when we were able to acquire TRANZACT and fold it into Willis Towers Watson.
+And we're even more enthused about the business today.
 So we feel pretty good about the long-range prospects here.
-And we think it's a perfect fit with the rest of the organization. .
+And we think it's a perfect fit with the rest of the organization..

 Operator

-Your next question comes from the line of Mark Marcon with Baird. .
+Your next question comes from the line of Mark Marcon with Baird..

 Mark Marcon

-Congrats on the free cash flow, that was really great to see.
-Wondering, you're not giving us any guidance for the fourth quarter, but I'm wondering if you can just talk across the different segments, HCB, CRB, IRR and BDA, just in terms of what you were seeing as the quarter unfolded in terms of new business development efforts.
+Wondering, you're not giving us any guidance for the fourth quarter, but I'm wondering if you can just talk across the different segments, HCB, CRB, IRR and BDA, just in terms of what you were seeing as the quarter unfolded in terms of new business development efforts?
+And how that may potentially end up impacting the fourth quarter and a little bit beyond that, just because there's obviously a lag between when new engagements are signed, and they actually turn into revenue.

-And how that may potentially end up impacting the fourth quarter and a little bit beyond that just because there's obviously a lag between when new engagements are signed and they actually turn into revenue.
-And then also, if you could tell us what the impact would be with Max Matthiessen in terms of that being disposed. .
+And then also, if you could tell us what the impact would be with Max Matthiessen in terms of that being disposed?.

 John Haley

-I will note, though, that last year, the fourth quarter of 2019 was an extraordinarily good quarter for us, and so we're facing a tough comparable in that fourth quarter.
+I will note, though, that last year, the fourth quarter of 2019 was an extraordinarily good quarter for us.
+And so we're facing a tough comparable in that fourth quarter.
 But as I had referenced in response to an earlier question, we're still looking to try to get to about the same results as we had last year.

 But Mike, do you want to go run through this?.

-Michael Burwell
+Mike Burwell

-Our HCB business, as John referenced in his prepared remarks to it, our retirement business, we're very pleased with its performance in terms of it serving the marketplace, and we continue to be very pleased with where it's performing in the context of a very difficult economic environment. .
+Our HCB business as John referenced in his prepared remarks, to it, our retirement business, we're very pleased with its performance in terms of it serving the marketplace, and we continue to be very pleased with where it's performing in the context of a very difficult economic environment.

 Our Talent and Rewards business is going to continue to be -- you got discretionary spending that's out there.
-And so frankly, it's performed better than we expected, to tell you the truth, given where it had previously been when we look back in the financial crisis, on our Talent and Rewards business, and how well that group has done overall. .
+And so frankly, it's performed better than we expected, to tell you the truth, given where it had previously been -- when we look back in the financial crisis, on our Talent and Rewards business and how well that group has done overall.

 H&B, we talked about it this quarter, having 1% growth.
 We continue to believe H&B will continue to perform well.
 And so -- and that business is very focused on managing its cost appropriately.
-And so that's kind of how we think about our -- that business.
+And so that's kind of how we think about our that business.
 The only other one I commented on is our TAS business.

-And as John said in his prepared remarks, we had a very -- on a year-over-year basis, we had a very large project that transpired in the prior year.
+And as John said in his prepared remarks, we had a very -- a year-over-year basis, we had a very large project that transpired in the prior year.
 We didn't have it in the current year, and that will continue to have some impact as it looks at the fourth quarter.

-But again, from an overall margin standpoint, the group has done a very good job in managing its costs overall. .
+But again, from an overall margin standpoint, the group has done a very good job in managing its costs overall.
 On CRB, the CRB team, when we look at its revenue growth and we adjust for the question that Elyse asked, just in terms of prior year sales, we're pleased with where CRB sits on a year-to-date basis.

 And when we look at its growth trajectory, we believe that it will -- should perform at market levels, and we don't see any reason why it won't.

-When I look at our IRR business, obviously, we've divested Max.
-We will -- in terms of its -- we think it's a very good time to divest of Max.
+And the group, again, similar to the HCB comments, been very focused on managing its margins properly.

 It's a very good business, and we think it will continue to thrive under its new ownership structure, but it's been a great business for us.
 And -- so we'll have -- obviously have that out in the fourth quarter.
+Our reinsurance business is growth at 7%.

-On our ICT business, in terms of the group, continues to do very well.
+When we compare that to others, we believe that's at -- if not market-leading, at least at the comparable basis, to the marketplace overall.
+And our ICT business, in terms of the group, continues to do very well.
 They've got some tremendous talent in that business and continue to improve on their technology sales overall.
-Our investment business increased this quarter 4%.
-Continued expansion in the delegated investment services.

-We're very pleased with their performance and what they've continued to do in very, very tough market conditions. .
+Our investment business increased this quarter 4%, continued expansion in the delegated investment services.
+We're very pleased with their performance and what they've continued to do in very, very tough market conditions.

-I'm not giving any projections there, but we're very pleased with that management team and their ability to be able to deliver, if you look at historical -- their historical ability to deliver. .
+I'm not giving any projections there, but we're very pleased with that management team and their ability to be able to deliver, if you look at historical -- their historical ability to deliver.
 If we go to our BDA business, I think John really covered that in his comments earlier.
 Overall, we're very pleased with BDA.

 And obviously, all the action is going to happen here in the fourth quarter, given the open enrollment period of time.
-So we'll continue to watch that.
-But very, very pleased with that team in terms of what it is they're doing. .
+So we continue to watch that.
+But very, very pleased with that team in terms of what business they're doing.
+So try to give you a little bit more color, Mark, as much as possible and thinking about those businesses.

-And our management team as well as all our colleagues are very focused on that objective in delivering for all stakeholders. .
+But as John said in his comments earlier, we're going to manage cost effectively.
+We will spend where it's appropriate to drive revenue growth.
+And our management team as well as all our colleagues are very focused on that objective in delivering for all stakeholders..

 John Haley

-And maybe I would just add 2 quick things here, Mike, to what you gave there.
-First of all, I think you referenced this, but just to sort of emphasize it.
-Our Talent and Rewards business, it's down, but this is a business that has a large percentage of discretionary projects.
+And maybe I would just add two quick things here to Mike, to what you gave there.
+First of all, I think you referenced this, but just to sort of emphasize it, our Talent and Rewards business, it's down, but this is a business that has a large percentage of discretionary projects.

 And we feel like this is -- they have performed extraordinarily well here.

-When we compare it to what I think others are doing in the market or we go back and we compare it to the downturns in the early 2000s, Talent and Rewards has performed extraordinarily well. .
+When we compare it to either what I think others are doing in the market or we go back and we compare it to the downturns in the early 2000s, Talent and Rewards has performed extraordinarily well.

 And just to give you a sense of the difficulty in looking at some of these things, I could take our bulk lump sum activity.
 So we're continuing to expect a sort of a healthy pipeline there.

-But with this low or near 0 interest rate environment, some sponsors are going to step back from these initiatives because of the reduced funded status in their pension plans. .
+But with this low or near 0 interest rate environment, some sponsors are going to step back from these initiatives because of the reduced funded status in their pension plans.

-On the other hand, so other sponsors are going to look at the reduced funded status and say, jeez, we're going to be spending a longer time on the PBGC premium cap because of this reduced funded status.
+On the other hand, so other sponsors are going to look at the reduced lender status and say, jeez, we're going to be spending a longer time on the PBGC premium cap because of this reduced funded status.
 That actually increases the ROI for doing the BLS project.
 So which of those 2 things is going to be predominant?
 We don't really know at the moment.

 I mean we're still -- as I said, we still continue to expect a healthy pipeline, but probably, nominally, lower than last year.
-But that could pick up going into 2021. .
+But that could pick up going into 2021..

 Mark Marcon